homebrew8088/Raspberry-Pi-32k-EEPROM-Programmer/README.md

 \
 \
-This is the [python code](https://github.com/homebrew8088/Raspberry-Pi-32k-EEPROM-Programmer/tree/main/py) for my 32k EEPROM Programmer.
+This is a repository for my Rapberry Pi 32k EEPROM Programmer.

+The [code](https://github.com/homebrew8088/Raspberry-Pi-32k-EEPROM-Programmer/tree/main/py) is written in python.
+To run it from the command line type "python3 32k.py"

 I have included my [Kicad Files](https://github.com/homebrew8088/Raspberry-Pi-32k-EEPROM-Programmer/tree/main/Kicad) where you can find the schematics and PCB layout.